Up to 60% off sofas & mattresses — limited‑time deals.

 How to Choose a Sofa at Sofa Etc

 Start with how you actually sit.
-For mixed laptop work and casual lounging, prioritize a balanced seat depth and a supportive back (Dorset).
-If you host often and want maximum usable seating, focus on span and footprint (Bedford).
-If neck and upper-back support is a daily issue and you want to adjust throughout the session, an independently reclining, high-back design is the best match (Buckingham).
-If reclining is non-negotiable and you want power headrest tuning with a wall-friendly setup, Raymond is the purpose-built option.
-If you’re shorter, double-check seat height and depth so your feet aren’t dangling; if you’re taller, prioritize back height and leg support in recline.
+If you split time between laptop work and casual lounging, focus on balanced seat depth and a back that stays supportive without forcing a recline; Dorset fits that brief.
+If you host often and want maximum usable seating, pay close attention to overall span and footprint; that points to Bedford.
+If neck and upper-back support matter most and you like to change angles mid-session, Buckingham is the best match.
+If reclining is non-negotiable and you want headrest adjustment in a wall-friendly setup, Raymond is the more purpose-built choice.
+If you are shorter, double-check seat height and depth; if you are taller, pay extra attention to back height and reclined leg support.

 Limitations